 Instead of brushing your brows up and away before you start filling them in, makeup artist Kate Lee likes to brush them down.
 When you fill in your brows this way, you’re able to clearly see the maximum shape of your eyebrow and the highest point of your arch.
 Try it this way and you’ll avoid the overdrawn, penciled-in look.

-Celebrity makeup artist Beau Nelson adds a small amount of argan oil to his brush when applying full coverage foundation to increase the emollience of a heavy foundation and create a dewiness on the skin.
+Celebrity makeup artist Beau Nelson adds a small amount of argan oil to his brush when applying a full coverage foundation to increase the emollience of a heavy foundation and create a dewiness on the skin.
 This tip works great for foundation sticks and concealer you want to sheer out.

 If you want your waterline eyeliner to stay put, Wendy Rowe says prep it and set it with powder.
 Before applying eyeliner, brush setting powder under your lash line.
-That powder will act as barrier, preventing your eyeliner from moving south.
+That powder will act as a barrier, preventing your eyeliner from moving south.
 After applying your eyeliner, set it with powder in the same shade to seal the color in place.

 Makeup artist Luis Casco says one brush for your contour and highlight doesn't cut it.
 Whatever you're doing on your face needs to be blended with a clean brush.
-Same goes for sponges.
+The same goes for sponges.
 You can't control the amount of makeup you're using if you don't have separate tools for application and blending.

 Bronzing the outer perimeter of your face is step one.
 Carrying that color along your jawline and down the sides of your neck is the very important step two.
 It ties your whole face together, warms up your features, and, most important, has a slimming effect.